 How do I know if my child needs occupational therapy?

-You might consider OT if you've noticed your child struggling with tasks like dressing, eating, writing, or playing.
-Concerns about coordination, sensory sensitivities, or difficulty with daily routines are also reasons to explore support.
-Every child develops at their own pace, so if you're unsure, speaking with your GP is a good starting point.
-They can assess your child and discuss whether OT might be helpful.
+You might consider OT if your child struggles with everyday tasks like dressing, eating, writing, or playing.
+Other signs include difficulty with coordination, sensory sensitivities, or managing school routines.
+Every child develops differently, so concerns vary.
+If you're worried about your child's development or functioning, speaking with your GP is a good starting point.
+They can discuss your observations and guide next steps.

 Other suburbs with paediatric OTs nearby